 We now have three regions fenced off.
-We need to pick a point from each region to check what whether it is positive or negative within that region.
-Those regions that are negative will be our solutions.
+We need to pick a point from each region to check whether it's positive or negative within that region.
+Those regions that are negative will be our solutions (since our inequality ends with "< 0").
 Afterwards we'll put our cows in the positive regions, to boost cow morale.

-All the values of x between 1 and 4 will cause the equation to be negative.
+All the values of x between 1 and 4 will cause the inequality to be true.
 So our solutions are 1 < x < 4.
 If you look back at the graph of the equation, you'll see that this is the region where it dips down below zero.

 Solve -2x2 ≤ 6x + 1.

-We again start off by getting all our stuff on one side of the equation, leaving a big fat zero on the other side of the inequality.
+We again start off by getting all our stuff on one side of the inequality, leaving a big fat zero on the other side.

 2x2 + 6x + 1 ≥ 0

 Last time we had a nice, factorable equation to work with.
 Not this time, bucko.
 Now we need to use the quadratic formula to find our roots.